Stráž pod Ralskem: Economy

 Stráž pod Ralskem is known for its jailhouse.
 It was created in 1973 from the original hostels that were used for uranium mine workers.
-It employs around 300 people.
+It employs around 300 people and has a capacity of 635 prisoners.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

 The Church of Saint Sigismund was built in the late Baroque style in 1772–1779.
 It was built on the site of an old medieval church, first documented in 1363.

 The Vartenberk Castle was rebuilt into its present Renaissance form in 1563.
 After it was damaged by a fire in 1987, it was reconstructed in 2006.